SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A programming language implementation is a system for executing computer programs written in a given programming language (s).
-There are two general approaches to programming language implementation: interpretation and compilation While we might talk about ⟮c2;programming languages⟯ being ⟮c1;compiled or interpreted⟯, but actually it's ⟮c3;the relevant implementation⟯ that is ⟮c1;a compiler or an interpreter⟯.
+There are two general approaches to programming language implementation: interpretation and compilation While we might talk about ⟮c+;programming languages⟯ being ⟮c+;compiled or interpreted⟯, but actually it's ⟮c+;the relevant implementation⟯ that is ⟮c+;a compiler or an interpreter⟯.
-A ⟮c1;reference implementation⟯ is an ⟮c2;implementation⟯ of a ⟮c2;specification⟯ generally written by ⟮c3;the creators⟯ of ⟮c5;the API/programming language/whatever⟯ to be ⟮c4;an example for other implementations⟯
+A ⟮c+;reference implementation⟯ is an ⟮c+;implementation⟯ of a ⟮c+;specification⟯ generally written by ⟮c+;the creators⟯ of ⟮c+;the API/programming language/whatever⟯ to be ⟮c+;an example for other implementations⟯

 TS compiles to JS via the compiler, interfaced with the cli tsc.